hmrc/digital-engagement-platform-chat/README.md

 # digital-engagement-platform-chat

 ## About
 This library can be used to help with the integration of Nuance's Digital Assistant(DA) and Webchat.
-Services that wish to provide an embedded or popup DA/Webchat on their pages should make use of this library to ensure they have the required html elements.
+Services that wish to provide an embedded or popup DA/Webchat on their pages should make use of this library to ensure they have the required HTML elements.

 The library provides a separate call for each through a single interface: